 Anastasia “Nastya” Romanov was given a single mission: to smuggle an ancient spell into her suitcase on her way to exile in Siberia.
 It might be her family’s only salvation.
 But the leader of the Bolshevik army is after them… and he’s hunted Romanov before.

-Nastya’s only chances of survival are to either release the spell, and deal with the consequences, or enlist help from Zash, the handsome soldier who … Continue reading →
+Nastya’s only chances of survival are to either release the spell, and deal with the consequences, or enlist help from Zash, the … Continue reading →

 Thomas Fawkes is turning to stone, and the only cure to the Stone Plague is to join his father’s plot to assassinate the king of England.